-Overall, it appears that the combined intervention of semaglutide and lifestyle modification may produce positive results among individuals seeking weight loss.
+Several researchers have documented weight loss among individuals taking semaglutide (Amaro et al., 2022; Gao et al., 2022).
+Specifically, researchers representing the manufacturer have completed several of the STEP studies that have documented positive results (Alabduljabbar et al., 2022).
 To date, seven STEP studies have been published, which all have included semaglutide with a lifestyle intervention that included one or more of the following: dietary counseling, low-calorie diet, unsupervised weekly light- to moderate-intensity physical activity (100 to 200 min. per week), and intensive behavior therapy with registered dietitians (Alabduljabbar et al., 2022).
 Among the published studies, participants lost an average of 13.2% body mass over an approximate 68-week intervention period (Alabduljabbar et al., 2022).
-However, this type of intervention may have temporary effects if the intervention is halted, as noted in the STEP 1 study where participants who stopped semaglutide and their lifestyle intervention gained back two-thirds of their prior weight loss and lost any positive cardiometabolic benefits.
-Moreover, participants who lost the least amount of weight also regained their weight (Wilding et al., 2022) (see Research Roundup in the prior section).